 For CCGS students who will graduate and move into jobs that don’t yet exist or haven’t even begun to be imagined, they will depend upon the scientific skills they learn at school (like problem-solving, communicating, inferring and predicting) to make a difference and find their place in a changing world.

 “It’s really important that students come to value science and see that the future lies in scientific discovery,” said Ross Farrelly, CCGS Science Teacher.
-“It's our job to make students excited about about future possibilities so for Science Week 2017, we thought a Science Expo would be a fantastic way to showcase the work students are doing and excite younger students to engage with the sciences through fun workshops and experiments.”
+“It's our job to make students excited about future possibilities so for Science Week 2017, we thought a Science Expo would be a fantastic way to showcase the work students are doing and excite younger students to engage with the sciences through fun workshops and experiments.”

 “Each year our Year 8 students create some outstanding Science Fair type projects which often only the teacher and the student ever get to see,” said Ross.
 “We wanted to show off their work to the broader school community and to the younger students who will also be completing projects like these in the future.”